 laughing as they chased us

-A boyfriend’s brother was full of his travelling experiences – evangelical almost as if he believed this was the only route to an interesting, rewarding life.
-It frustrated me.
-What about the enriching possibilities of knowing a place intimately, intensely, I wanted to pipe up, but didn’t.
-I didn’t because I didn’t know.
+Someone I knew was full of their travelling experiences – and although they talked so passionately, I couldn’t help thinking what about the enriching possibilities of knowing a place intimately, intensely?
+That seemed as exciting and unknown to me.
 I have moved home a lot.
-I find it difficult to answer the commonly asked question: ’Where do you come from?’ but I felt sure that to live deep had as much to offer as to live wide.
+I find it difficult to answer the commonly asked question: ’Where do you come from?’
+I wanted to explore that idea of what it means to live deep in a place, and to want to be elsewhere.